|

 The English were successful in 1759 in driving the French from the continent by winning the last battle of the conflict on the Plains of Abraham in Quebec, Canada.
 Both the English general Wolfe and the French general Marquis de Montcalm died as a result of this battle.
 The Mohawks of the Iroquois Confederation had allied themselves with the English and the Algonquians and the Huron's with the French.
 Without doubt both these tribes at one time or another had visited Schroon Lake amongst the tall pines.
 No real permanent settlements were made by them.
 If so, a fixed name may have been given to the area.
 The only evidence of permanent Indian settlements were in North Elba near John Brown’s estate in present day Lake Placid and between the upper Saranac and the Fulton chain of lakes.
 1609 to 1759 French Occupied The Lake Champlain Valley

-It has been mentioned by various Indian guides such as Sabele that the Iroquois gave the name Ska-ne-tah-no-wah-na to Schroon Lake.
+1759 The French Lost to the British on Plains Of Abraham in Quebec, Canada It has been mentioned by various Indian guides such as Sabele that the Iroquois gave the name Ska-ne-tah-no-wah-na to Schroon Lake.
 On the other hand, the Algonquians gave the name Skoo-na-pus.
 The first syllable of Skoo-na-pus is reflective of Schroon.
-One must make his own judgment as to this derivation or the " Madame Scaroon" one.
+One must make his own judgment as to this derivation or the " Madame Scarron" one.

 Madame de Maintenon

-Estate of Maintenon was bestowed on Madame Sacroon By Louis XIV
+Estate of Maintenon was bestowed on Madame Scarron By Louis XIV

-Whether the township’s name was a derivation of Indian origin or French ancestry is a matter of opinion, however most writers on the subject would probably lean toward the Madame Scaroon theory.
+Whether the township’s name was a derivation of Indian origin or French ancestry is a matter of opinion, however most writers on the subject would probably lean toward the Madame Scarron theory.
 Both are mere legend.
 The name Schroon today without question has been a subject of distortion over the years by its very own settlers.
-The town’s name Sacroon remained on its records until 1837.
-Town of Schroon or the Town of Sacroon.
+The town’s name Scarron remained on its records until 1837.
+Town of Schroon or the Town of Scarron.

-The Town of Schroon was settled about 1797.
+King & Queen were seated in this style of chair First Settlers Arrive in the Town of Schroon 1797 The Town of Schroon was settled about 1797.
 The names of the first settlers were Samuel Scribner, Moses Pettee, Thomas Leland, Simeon Rawson, and Benjamin Bowker.
 In 1800 Simeon Rawson about a mile north of the village started a small tannery which processed hides into leather.
 His tannery was located back of the Hargreaves cottage.
 He was born in Grafton, Massachusetts and later came from Shrewsburry, Vermont to settle in Scaroon at he age of 46 years old with his wife Anna Holden Rawson and several of his children.
 Simeon Rawson was a tanner by trade.
 He later moved his small tannery in 1818 to the village at the lake due to the lack of a sufficient water supply.
 The Hoffman road was then known as the Tannery Road.
 Simeon was a fifer in the Revolutionary War .
 He was under Captain Aaron Haynes.
 He enlisted January 1 , 1776 at Cambridge, Massachusetts.
 The muster roll dated him at Camp at Ticonderoga on December 1, 1776.
 He applied for a pension on April 1, 1818.
 His claim was allowed.
 Mrs. Rawson received the pension after his death in 1831 at the age of 82.
 His wife died in 1841.
 The first post office in Scaroon was in this same building.
 Clark Rawson ( Simeon's son) was the first Post Master.
 He carried the mail on horse back from Minerva thru Hoffman, Scaroon, Crown Point across the lake to Middlebury, Vermont.
 Clark's wife was Laverna Pond daughter of the Honorable Benjamin Pond of North Hudson .
 North Hudson was not formed at this time.
 Clark Rawson was supervisor of the town from 1828-1837 and again from 1843 to 1845.
 He was a highly intelligent man.
 He served his town well and was regarded as a very good citizen.
-Simeon and his wiffe are buried in the old Baker Street cemetary behind what was then the Schroon Lake Camp.
-Clark Rawson is buried in the old Baptist Cementary at Severance in North Scaroon.
+Simeon and his wife are buried in the old Baker Street cemetery behind what was then the Schroon Lake Camp.
+Clark Rawson is buried in the old Baptist Cemetery at Severance in North Scaroon.
 The first death in the town was Mrs. Benjamin Bowker and the first child born in Scaroon was John T. Leland.
 The first marriage took place between John Scribner and Silence Leland.
 The first telegraph in this area was at the Roots Hotel and the first telephone was in North Hudson at Myron Bruce's place.
 Many early settlers came to town by way of the old State road and another highway built between 1840 and 1845 which ran from Lake Champlain to Carthage and passed through Schroon Lake.
 In 1835 there were 45 sawmills in the confines of the town and by 1855 the population of the town was 2085 a number never reached in modern times.
 The three major industries of the town were the tanneries, sawmills and the gristmills.
+Early Industries of the Town of Scarron

-45 Sawmills in the Town of Schroon During Its Heydays
+45 Sawmills in the Town of Scaroon during its Heydays!

 Early 1800 Gristmill-An Industry of the Town of Scaroon

-Blast Furnace Another important industry centered on the manufacture of leather in the many tanneries located throughout the town.
+The Tannery was an important Industry of the Town in its Heydays Another important industry centered on the manufacture of leather in the many tanneries located throughout the town.
 The hemlock forests provided the bark necessary for the production of leather.
 Schroon Lake tannery was established by Lorenzo Hall in 1852.
 It produced sixteen thousand hides a year.
 His tannery was located at the old Leland House Farm.
-There wan another tannery at Hoffman.
+There was another tannery at Hoffman.
 In 1861 William Potter and Dan Wyman had a tannery at the mouth of Rogers Brook.
 Berry Bowker had one at Platt brook.
 He tanned mostly upper leather.
 Many Irish came to work in the tanneries, Seeleys, Connels, and Sweeneys.
 One night there was a terrible accident on Christmas night when a man slipped and fell into a boiling vat.
 The houses around the Leland House were the homes of the tannery workers.
 Its was called tannery road.
 There was another tannery where the Leland House barns stood on Rogers Brook.
 Bill Miller ran a boarding house for the men who worked at the tannery.
+There was tannery where the park is today close to the former Silbert's House.
 Hemlock bark was used to make the acid to tan the leather.
 The forests were covered with hemlock.
 Hides were tanned, rolled and pressed.
 Black oil was used to color if black hide was needed.
 The loggers pealed the hemlock bark off the tree and run them down the Schroon river to the Glens Falls mills.
 Many trees went to waste where cut.
 Horses were most essential in hauling logs and for farming.
 Oxen were sometimes used.
 Many blacksmiths started up.
 One of the best and most popular blacksmith was Sam Saunders.
 He had a shop where the post office was where the Yellow Coach motel is.
 Later he built another at the entrance of the Brown Swan where the Word of Life entrance is today.
-Other industries in town included a carpet and a cider mill.

 The first school was taught by Clark Rawson, son of Simeon Rawson, about one and half miles north of the present Schroon village.
 There were a total of 7 school districts in the town.
 Union School was located in the back of Main Care Auto Center up on the hill.
 There was also a three room school house where the former Grand Union was located.
 There was another school house on the Alder Meadow road.
 In 180 Schroon had 17 school houses.
 It was reported by the trustees that the district received $568.71 in revenue.
 Raised for teachers pay was $643.30